RohanAlexander/AustralianPoliticians/README.md

 ![alt text](man/figures/schema.png)

-The datasets are up-to-date as of 31 October 2019 (i.e. they include the deaths of Tim Fisher and Elaine Darling, and the appointment of Sarah Henderson).
+The datasets are up-to-date as of 19 November 2019 (i.e. they include the deaths of Fisher and Darling; Henderson’s appointment; Sinodinos’ retirement; Molan’s appointment).

 If you are using this for anything other than general interest, then please check the comments column in case there is a flag that could